 (Mississippi, whose school children voted for the magnolia in 1900, took no official action for 50 years.
 Mississippi adopted the magnolia as the state's official flower in 1952.)

-In 1941, the Mary Swords DeBaillon Louisiana Native Iris Society was formed by a group of Louisiana iris enthusiasts.
+In 1941, the Mary Swords DeBaillon Louisiana Native Iris Society was formed by a group of Louisiana iris enthusiasts in order to protect the habitat of native Louisiana irises from commercial development.
 In 1948, the group changed its name to the Society for Louisiana Irises.
 The Society, its membership having grown to about 185 members, proposed legislation in 1950 to replace the magnolia blossom with the Louisiana iris.
 In an effort to appease the magnolia supporters, legislation was also proposed to make the magnolia the official state tree.

-Iris supporters thinking that they were taking a more logical presentation for their nominee, contended that the native Louisiana iris can be grown everywhere and that the magnolia, grown throughout the south, is not unique to Louisiana.
+As Marie Caillet reported, supporters of the iris, thinking that they were taking a more logical presentation for their nominee, contended that the native Louisiana iris can be grown everywhere and that the magnolia, grown throughout the south, is not unique to Louisiana.
 There was an expectation that redesignating the magnolia as the state tree would placate magnolia supporters.
-The Society misjudged the appeal of the magnolia and the magnolia retained its position as state flower of Louisiana as it does to this day.

 President of the Society for Louisiana Irises, Claude W. Davis, wrote after the Louisiana Iris' defeat,